talamaska/onboarding_overlay/README.md

 <img src="https://github.com/talamaska/onboarding_overlay/blob/master/screenshots/demo3.png?raw=true" width="320"/>

+13. **From v.3.0.0** Combining `onTapCallback` with the `overlayBehavior` gives more control.
+- If you want to capture any clicks and decide what to do depending on the area that was clicked - use `HitTestBehavior.opaque`
-13. **From v.3.0.0** If you want to navigate to the next step but at the same time trigger some other event, or call some other function, you could use onTapCallback.
+- if you want to be able to click on the focused widget and control when to go to next step or close - use `HitTestBehavior.translucent`
+- If you want to capture clicks only on the overlay, the clicks on the hole will not be controled by the callback - use `HitTestBehavior.deferToChild`

+Using the TapArea you can specify what happens when the user clicked on certain area.
+The possible options are `hole`, `label` and `overlay`

 ```dart
 OnboardingStep(